cristian-encalada/docs/_posts/2023-08-11-generate-snake-graph-github-actions.md

 </picture>
 ```

-2. You can preview the changes, to verify that the image is displayed properly.
+* You can preview the changes, to verify that the image is displayed properly.

 ![Gh update README 6](/assets/img/2023-08-11-snake-github/2023-08-11_update_README6.png)

-6. Commit changes -> Commit directly to the main branch -> Commit changes
+* Commit changes -> Commit directly to the main branch -> Commit changes

 ![Gh update README 7](/assets/img/2023-08-11-snake-github/2023-08-11_update_README7.png)

-7. Done!
+* Done!
 Enjoy you eating-snake. :snake:

-### Final notes
+### Additional information

 * Special thanks to [platane](https://github.com/Platane/snk) that is the creator of this awesome tool!

-* I have added many screenshots during all the process with the objective that everyone, even with a basic technical knowledge was able to try and update Github's personal profile and at the same time learn have an introduction to the basics of GitHub Actions tools.

-* [https://github.com/dev-404-not-found](https://github.com/dev-404-not-found) is a new github account that I created to __test__ all the steps given in this tutorial.
+* The github account used in this tutorial [https://github.com/dev-404-not-found](https://github.com/dev-404-not-found) is a new github account created to __test all__ the steps given in this tutorial.

-* My main github account is [https://github.com/cristian-encalada](https://github.com/cristian-encalada)
+* My main github account is [https://github.com/cristian-encalada](https://github.com/cristian-encalada).
+The snake workflow is also configured there if you want to take a look.

 Thanks for reading!
 Any questions or improvements, just leave a comment, I'd be glad to help.